 Create an Excel or Google Sheet template to refer to

-Before you can start to scrape the ‘People Also Asked’ boxes you’ll need to get a list of search result URLs to paste into Screaming Frog.
+Before you can start using your Google SERP scraper to get a list of questions and phrases from the ‘People Also Ask’ boxes you’ll need to get a list of search result URLs to paste into Screaming Frog.

 I find that the best way to do this is to create a basic template using Excel or Google Sheets that contains the following information: